tudelft3d/val3dity/data/poly/README.txt

   * unit cube with one dangling face touching the cube at one point only; the dangling face is the last in the list
   * invalid

-# cube13
-  * unit cube with top face not planar
-  * invalid

 # cube14
   * axis-aligned cube with normals all pointing inwards
   * invalid